danielgatis/dramatiq-postgres/README.md

 script](https://gitlab.com/dalibo/dramatiq-pg/blob/master/example.py) is
 available, tested on CI.

+The CLI tool `dramatiq-pg` allows you to show stats on the queue and purge old messages.
+See `--help` for details.

 ## Roadmap

 - Result storage as JSONb.
 - Delayed task.
-- CLI tool for init/migration, stats and maintainance.

 Feel free to suggest feature through support channels.